krimodz/telegraf-snipptes/README.md

 # telegraf-snipptes
-a shortcut snippets for telegraf framework , to write functions fast
+a shortcut snippets for telegraf framework , to write bot codes functions faster

 ## Usage